-Home Page arrow Chess Life Online arrow 2015 arrow June arrow Five Crowned In ChessKid.com National Championship
+Home Page Chess Life Online 2015 June Five Crowned In ChessKid.com National Championship

 The Fourth Annual ChessKid Online National Invitational Championship (CONIC) concluded Sunday with the final two rounds.
 In the five age-based sections, only three of the five leaders going into the final day were able to successfully defend their leads.
 In the other two sections, two players won both games to take over first place at the wire.